-Stealing is a serious offense.
-Violations of this will result in school disciplinary action.
+Violations of this will result in school disciplinary action and the Raymond Police Department will be notified.

 Vandalism/Misuse of School Property

 Willful destruction, loss of, or misuse of school property (books, walls, desks, chairs, etc.) is prohibited.
 Those apprehended will pay for the damage and face serious consequences for their actions.
 Pulling a fire alarm a false fire alarm is a civil offense and will be referred to Raymond School District Administration and to the Raymond Police Department.
 Violations of this will result in school disciplinary action.